stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 vainly and savagely through the skyward peaks in the background, was something whose smallest details will always remain engraved on my mind.
 Only in fantastic nightmares could any human beings but Danforth and me conceive such optical effects.
-Between us and the churning vapours of the west lay that monstrous tangle of dark stone towers; its outr&eacute; and incredible forms impressing us afresh at every new angle of vision.
+Between us and the churning vapours of the west lay that monstrous tangle of dark stone towers; its outré and incredible forms impressing us afresh at every new angle of vision.
 It was a mirage in solid stone, and were it not for the photographs I would still doubt that such a thing could be.
 The general type of masonry was identical with that of the rampart we had examined; but the extravagant shapes which this